electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-4. Copy your IMP application's build tagged as "MyRC1" to "MyPreProductionDG" Device Group.
-It will be a production code for devices blessed by your factory firmware.
-Attributes of the build are not copied.
+4. Copy your application’s build tagged as “MyRC1” to the “MyPreProductionDG” Device Group.
+“MyRC1” contains the code for devices blessed by your factory firmware.
+Build attributes are not copied.

 ```
 > impt build copy --build MyRC1 --dg MyPreProductionDG